-To obtain the maximum throughput for two-phase routing for purposes of comparison with that of the optimal scheme, we used the exact linear programming formulation from Section VII and solved it using CLPEX [5].
+To obtain the maximum throughput for two-phase routing for purposes of comparison with that of the optimal scheme, we used the exact linear programming formulation from Section VII and solved it using CPLEX [5].

-1) Throughput Efficiency: In Table II, we list the throughput efficiency of two-phase routing for the six Rocketfuel topologies.
-We compare this with the throughput efficiency of the point-to-point pipe provisioning model in which a fixed demand of min (R_i, C_j) is provisioned from node i to node j for all $i, j \in N$ to handle the maximum possible traffic from i and j under the given ingress-egress capacities.
-Similar to that for two-phase routing, the throughput efficiency of the pointto-point pipe model is measured relative to the throughput of the optimal scheme.
+1) Throughput Efficiency: In Table II, we list the throughput efficiency of two-phase routing for the six Rocketfuel and three research network topologies.
+We compare this with the throughput efficiency of the point-to-point pipe provisioning model in which a fixed demand of $\min(R_i, C_j)$ is provisioned from node i to node j for all $i, j \in N$ to handle the maximum possible traffic from i and j under the given ingress-egress capacities.
+Similar to that for two-phase routing, the throughput efficiency of the point-to-point pipe model is measured relative to the throughput of the optimal scheme.
+The throughput of the point-to-point pipe provisioning scheme is computed using a multi-commodity flow based linear programming formulation.

-Table II clearly shows that the throughput of two-phase routing is very close to that of the best possible scheme for routing with traffic variability on all six Rocketfuel topologies.
+Table II clearly shows that the throughput of two-phase routing is very close to that of the best possible scheme for routing with traffic variability on all nine topologies.
 Thus, two-phase routing, surprisingly, is able to meet the requirements of Section III without any appreciable decrease in throughput compared to the optimal scheme.
-Table II also brings out the poor throughput performance of the point-topoint pipe model, the throughput efficiency of which is in the range of 3-14%.
+Table II also brings out the poor throughput performance of the point-to-point pipe model, the throughput efficiency of which is much smaller.

-2) Number of Intermediate Nodes: In Table III, we list the number of intermediate nodes i with $\alpha_i > 0$ for maximum throughput two-phase routing on the six Rocketfuel topologies.
+2) Number of Intermediate Nodes: In Table III, we list the number of intermediate nodes i with $\alpha_i > 0$ for maximum throughput two-phase routing on the six Rocketfuel and three research network topologies.
 Interestingly, the number of such intermediate nodes, especially for the larger topologies, is small compared to the total number of nodes.
 This may have favorable implications in the adaptation of the scheme to specialized service overlays and middlebox routing as explained in Section VI.
-In these two application scenarios, the intermediate nodes are sites for locating overlay routing servers and middleboxes respectively.
+In these two application scenarios, the intermediate nodes are sites for locating overlay routing servers and middleboxes, respectively.

-3) Equal vs. Unequal Traffic Split Ratios: For the twophase routing scheme, we denote the throughput for equal traffic split ratios by λ{equal} and the throughput for our general problem formulation that allows unequal traffic split ratios by $\lambda{unequal}$.
-It is easy to see that $\lambda{unequal} \ge \lambda{equal}$.
+3) Equal versus Unequal Traffic Split Ratios: For the twophase routing scheme, we denote the throughput for equal traffic split ratios by λ{equal} and the throughput for our general problem formulation that allows unequal traffic split ratios by $\lambda{unequal}$.
+It is easy to see that $\lambda{unequal} \geq \lambda{equal}$.
 In Table IV, we give the throughput of two-phase routing with equal and unequal split ratios.
-The percentage increase in throughput $\frac{\lambda{unequal} - \lambda{equal}}{\lambda{equal}}$ when we go from equal to unequal split ratios is also shown.
-When either the link capacities or ingress-egress capacities are scaled by a constant, the throughput values are scaled by the same constant.
-Hence, for comparison purposes, we have normalized the values so that the throughput for the unequal traffic split ratios case is $\lambda{unequal} = 1.0$.
+The percentage increase in throughput $\lambda{unequal} - \lambda{equal}/\lambda{equal}$ when we go from equal to unequal split ratios is